Eschatologue/CM_wiki/docs/campaign/player-chr/ydastriel-khaine.md

 When you enter your Starry Form, or as a **:rsc-b: Bonus Action**{ .rsc } thereafter, you can enhance its abilities by choosing one of the following Resonances.
 Each Resonance boosts a specific aspect of your Starry Form.

-You can use this feature a number of times equal to your Wisdom modifier (minimum of once), and regain all expended uses after a Long Rest.
+You can use this feature a number of times equal to your Wisdom modifier (minimum of once), and regain all expended uses after a **:rest-long: Long Rest**.
 Alternatively, you can regain all expended uses by expending one use of Wild Shape (no action required).

 #### Resonance of Destruction